b-n-space/b-n-space/content/articles/housing_market.md

 Currently, prices of real estate even in the most lucrative areas are beginning to fall.
 Are there any parallels to 2008?
 America's pandemic price boom is over.
 According to the Case-Shiller index, prices fell by 1.3 % in August for a second consecutive month.
 This was the largest drop since March 2009.
 New home sales decreased by 10.9 % in September.
 One of the driving factors might be the high prices of mortgage when purchasing a new home.
-7% rate on a 30 years mortgage is the highest it has been in over 20 years.
+At the time of writing, already 7% rate on a 30 years mortgage is the highest it has been in over 20 years.

 > A monthly mortgage on a median-priced home with a 20 down payment went from thirteen hundred dollars a year ago to over twenty-three hundred dollars now.
 That's an eighty per cent increase in payments.

 <sub>Guy, Coinbureaue</sub>

-Demand for mortgages is half of what it used to be last year and at its lowest from 1997.
+Demand for mortgages is half of what it used to be last year and at it is lowest from 1997.

 The recent interest rate hiking policy of Jerome and Co. resulted in what we see happening with the mortgage rates.
 That being said, they don't seem to be bothered by the influence their actions have had on the housing market.